 With the shorter routine, you need to prioritize – the hallway, kitchen, living areas, and/or bathroom(s).
-Start by clearing out the clutter from each room by putting them away in storage and as you go, straighten the cushions, covers and curtains.
+Start by clearing out the clutter from each room by putting them away in storage.
+Straighten the cushions, covers, and curtains.

 What about bigger issues?